 Collective haiku workshop hosted @ Around A Tree

-This August (2024), I had a wonderful time working with Edinburgh Arts Festival, Más Arte Más Acción, and the Royal Botanic Garden of Edinburgh on the work, Around a Tree
+This August (2024), I had a wonderful time working with Edinburgh Arts Festival, Más Arte Más Acción, and the Royal Botanic Garden of Edinburgh on the work, Around a Tree.

 The work Around a Tree, created by Más Arte Más Acción, a Colombian cultural foundation, is an artistic intervention of space in the form of a wooden circular table.
 The table surrounds a young Portuguese Oak standing at the center.
 This is meant to be a provocation: a meeting point and resting spot where people can sit and discuss or reflect on their relationship with plants in a time of rapid biodiversity loss.
 The wood used for the table was locally crafted from a Lebanese Cedar, planted in the garden over 200 years ago, that had to be felled due to disease—an issue relevant to the conversations held at the table.